-Medical Facilities of America is dedicated to our students’ success and wants to highlight students for their efforts.
-MFA has selected Mitchell Kohlhaas as the Student of the Month for February.
+Medical Facilities of America (MFA) is dedicated to our students’ success and wants to highlight students for their efforts.
+The MFA Student Standout for the month of February is Mitchell Kohlhaas.

 Name: Mitchell Kohlhaas